ecosyste-ms/infrastructure/services/dashboard.md

 The Dashboard service represents a **critical monitoring gap** in the infrastructure.
 As a dashboard service, it likely provides important visibility into other services, making its restoration a high priority.

-**Status**: =4 **SERVICE DOWN OR MISCONFIGURED** - Requires immediate investigation and resolution.
+**Status**: CRITICAL **SERVICE DOWN OR MISCONFIGURED** - Requires immediate investigation and resolution.
 Without basic metrics, the service is effectively invisible to monitoring and may not be serving users.

 ## Recommendations